slds-lmu/qdo_nas/README.md

     * the `renv.lock` files list the exact R packages that were used on the cluster and analogously the `requirements.txt` files list the exact python modules that were used on the cluster

-To obtain more information about the optimizers, please see:
+To obtain more information about the optimizers in general, please see:
   * `mlr3mbo/R/OptimizerBOHBQDO.R` for BOP-ElitesHB
   * `mlr3mbo/R/OptimizerHyperbandQDO.R` for qdHB
   * `mlr3mbo/R/bayesopt_bop.R` for BOP-Elites\*